 Following basic safety strategies and reviewing the latest scam alerts can help you stay safe.
 But mistakes can happen, particularly when you're stressed or overwhelmed.
 Even if you're doing everything right, your information could be compromised in a data breach.

-Sign up for free credit monitoring to get alerted when there are unexpected changes in your credit report, which could help you quickly respond to some types of fraud.
-Additionally, an identity theft monitoring service, such as Experian IdentityWorks℠, will look for your personal information in more databases and on the dark web.
-It also comes with identity theft insurance, which can help cover the cost of recovering from identity theft.
+Sign up for free credit monitoring with Experian to get alerted when there are unexpected changes in your credit report, which could help you quickly respond to some types of fraud.
+Additionally, a paid premium membership could offer additional types of monitoring, identity theft insurance and fraud resolution support.